linrunner/tlp-doc/introduction.rst

 Introduction
 ************
-TLP is a feature-rich utility for Linux, saving laptop battery power without the need to delve deeper into technical details.
-*Version 1.9* introduces **tlp-pd**, which enables easy TLP profile switching with a mouse click. tlp-pd replaces `power-profiles-daemon` by implementing the same D-Bus API that major Linux desktop environments like GNOME, KDE and Cinnamon already use.
+TLP is a feature-rich Linux utility that saves laptop battery power without requiring users to delve into technical details.
+The newly introduced **tlp-pd** enables easy profile switching with a mouse click.
+It completely replaces **power-profiles-daemon** by implementing the same D-Bus API that major Linux desktop environments like GNOME, KDE and Cinnamon already use.

-TLP's default settings are already optimized for battery life.
-Nevertheless, TLP is completely customizable to get even more power savings or meet your exact requirements.
+TLP's default settings are optimized for battery life.
+Nevertheless, TLP is completely customizable so you can achieve even greater power savings or meet your exact requirements

 Last but not least, TLP provides a unified approach to battery charge thresholds on supported laptops.